 attending through the years of marriage (late hubby modeling against a tractor),

-to 2018 where I became involved in the preparations of the Fair, in particular, in the areas of knitting and crocheting.
+to 2018 where I was a judge in the hand craft category of knitting and crocheting.
 I write this post sharing some of the prize-winning creations that are now proudly displayed at the fair as well as to share some of the other endearing sights I saw and heard.

 I know the fairgrounds well however through the years there have been changes to building names and locations of all things ‘farm’.
 What used to be called the Woman’s Building located in the park-like section of the fair is now called the Creative Arts Exhibits located in the Grandstand.